-The lineset is made of unsheathed Dyneema and sheathed and unsheathed Aramid.
+The lineset is made of sheathed Dyneema and Aramid.

 The line diameter has been calculated depending on the workload and aims to achieve the required best performance with the least drag.

 The lines are semi-automatically cut to length and all the sewing is completed under the supervision of our specialists.